- 188.8.131.52 Overview of Plugin Writing

 For client-side plugins, the architecture is a bit different.
 Each plugin must have a descriptor, but there is no division into separate general and type-specific descriptors.
 Instead, the descriptor begins with a fixed set of members common to all client plugin types, and the common members are followed by any additional members required to implement the specific plugin type.

 You can write plugins in C or C++ (or another language that can use C calling conventions).
 Plugins are loaded and unloaded dynamically, so your operating system must support dynamic loading and you must have compiled the calling application dynamically (not statically).
-For server plugins, this means that mysqld must be compiled dynamically.
+For server plugins, this means that mysqld must be linked dynamically.

 A server plugin contains code that becomes part of the running